cholmes/mapstory/manual/manual.rst

 Publishing Your Work
 ====================

-When first created, a StoryLayer or StoryMap is considered `Private`.
+When first created, a StoryLayer or MapStory is considered `Private`.
 This means that only you can search for or view it.
 When you are ready, ensure that you choose the appropriate publishing status.
 This can be done on the info page at the bottom of the `Info` tab.